Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 Witness field       | Type                                      | Description
 --------------------|-------------------------------------------|----------------
-Destination         | ValueDestination                          | The Destination ("forward pointer") for the value contained in this spend.
+Destination         | ValueDestination1                         | The Destination ("forward pointer") for the value contained in this spend.
 This can point directly to an `Output`, or to a `Mux`, which points to `Output` entries via its own `Destinations`.
 AssetDefinition     | [Asset Definition](#asset-definition)     | Asset definition for the asset being issued.
 Arguments           | List<String>                              | Arguments for the control program contained in the SpentOutput.